| | Synopsis :

 mass storage devices, press "S"; otherwise press ENTER to continue

-- Setup should continue through normally, but it prompts you to re-insert
+through setup.
+Setup should continue through normally, but it prompts you to re-insert

 the disk labeled "Microsoft ATAPI Service Pack 4 IDE Driver"